 The DD adds Double Defense cut and debris protection to our favourite race tyre, though feel and sizing suffer slightly.
 The slick, triple-compound RaceStar tread layer is underlined with a thick V-Guard puncture protection belt and mountain bike tyre-derived Snake Skin reinforcements for impressive debris survivability.
 Once you’ve spun its weight up to speed it’s a very fast roller and confidently grippy.
 The stiffer carcass means a fitting fight without tyre levers and it sizes up and floats more like a good 23mm tyre than a 25, but still handles rough roads and pothole jolts well.

 Sizes available: 23mm, 25mm Size tested: 25mm (actual width 24.7mm, height 23.4mm) Weight: 261g

-This winter training tire takes the proven traction of Panaracer’s Race family and overlays it on a tough carcass.
-The 25mm version rides surprisingly smoothly for an armored tire and it’s easy to pop on and off without tire levers.
+This winter training tyre takes the proven traction of Panaracer’s Race family and overlays it on a tough carcass.
+The 25mm version rides surprisingly smoothly for an armoured tyre and it’s easy to pop on and off without tyre levers.

 Michelin Pro 4 Endurance 4